Mingyang-Li/moneyapp-api/README.md

 }
 ```

-### Query grouped income by "paidBy" and returning sum of each person/org who paid
+### Query income by "paidBy" and returning sum of each person/org who paid
 ```gql
 query {
   incomeGroupBy (